Running the Head Node in a Failover Cluster with Windows HPC Server 2008 R2

 When a failover cluster server within an HPC cluster fails, the specific services that are supported by that server begin to run on another server in that failover cluster.
 The steps in failing over are as follows:

-Client reconnect: Following a failure, clients reconnect.
-For the head node, this means that job scheduler clients reconnect to the Job Scheduler on the server that is now the head node.
-The actual location of the service (on a server in the failover cluster) does not matter, because it appears to the clients under one consistent name (offered by the failover cluster).
-Management clients will retry until they can reconnect to a management service.
+3. Client reconnect: Following a failure, clients reconnect.
+For the head node, this means that job scheduler clients reconnect to the HPC Job Scheduler Service on the server that is now the head node.
+The actual location of the service (on a server in the failover cluster) does not matter, because it appears to the clients under one consistent name offered by the failover cluster.
+Management clients will retry until they can reconnect to the HPC Management Service.

 Failure detection in a failover cluster

 The servers in a failover cluster monitor one another through periodic network signals, called heartbeats.
-If a server misses five heartbeats, communication with that server is considered to have failed.
-You can configure the thresholds at which a server is considered to have failed in the Failover Cluster Manager snap-in.
+If a server misses five heartbeats by default, communication with that server is considered to have failed.
+You can use Failover Cluster Manager to configure the thresholds at which a server is considered to have failed.

 You can also configure failover and failback settings in Failover Cluster Manager, but we recommend that you prevent failback unless you have a specific reason to allow it.
 By definition, failback causes the head node to return to running on a preferred physical server when possible.
 However, failback also causes a brief interruption in service.
 Preventing failback therefore decreases interruptions in service.